 One of the good news stories that has come from the release of the Queensland Budget is that the payroll tax threshold is increasing to $1,300,000 from $1,100,000 from 1 July 2019.
 As a result of these changes the government is estimating that 1,500 businesses will no longer be required to pay payroll tax and as a result can use these funds to grow their business.

-There will also be other payroll tax incentives provided to those employers who increase number of employees each year (be able to receive $20,000 rebate) and also those who employee apprentices and trainees (will be able to get a 50% rebate).
+There will also be other payroll tax incentives provided to those employers who increase their number of employees each year (be able to receive $20,000 rebate) and also those who employee apprentices and trainees (will be able to get a 50% rebate).

 Another win is for regional Queensland; if your business predominantly operates in this area, your business will also be entitled to a further reduction of 1% off your payroll tax liability.